plentymarkets/plentyDevTool/README.md

  );
 ```

-After the message is received, a function is called in `main.ts`. `IpcMain` is imported from Electron and the method `.on()` is used to subscribe to the response.
+After the message is received, a function is called in `main.ts`.
+This function uses the `ipcMain` module from Electron and the `.on()` method to subscribe to the response.
+Depending on the response, the action gets either enabled or disabled.

 `ipcMain.on(EVENTS.menu.enable, (event, menuItemId) => toggleMenuItem(menuItemId, true));`